SEND

 We will notify parents when it is decided that a pupil will receive SEN support.

-Please note all children with a Specific learning disabilities such as a diagnosis of dyslexia must be placed on the SEN register.
+Please note all children with a Specific learning disabilities such as a diagnosis of dyslexia and ADHD must be placed on the SEN register.

 Other diagnosis are only placed on the SEN register if this is impacting on the education of the child.
 With the exception of Specific learning disabilities, children can be placed on and removed from the SEN register based on progress and need.